-All water in the reservoir, which supplies the camp as well as the process plant, comes from groundwater wells.
-Prior to it being delivered to the relevant sector, the water goes through a reverse osmosis treatment and ultrafiltration process.
-The site is also in the process of certification for ISO 14001 and the International Cyanide Code, both of which should be attained by the second quarter of 2021.
+All water in the reservoir, which supplies the camp as well as the process plant, comes from groundwater wells and water collected in the TSF area and nearby catchment areas.
+Water treatment is completed to the water used for human consumption and some sectors of the process.
+The water goes through a reverse osmosis treatment and ultrafiltration process.
+The site is certified ISO 14001 and is in the process of certification to International Cyanide Code.
 Acid rock drainage ("ARD") has not been an issue to date at Cerro Moro.
 Some studies have demonstrated a potential for future ARD generation and the site continues to monitor waste dumps for runoff and infiltration.
 In addition, the site monitors the underground mine water quality.